"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Related Work

-\paragraph{Compression/Pruning for Model Explanation} In the visualization community, apart from the aforementioned interactive network pruning work \cite{li2020cnnpruner}, the majority of related works on network pruning focus on the model interpretation problem.
-Junpeng, et al.~\cite{wang2019deepvid} used model distillation techniques to compress the size of the model and combined it with a deep generative model to understand model's reaction to a sample's neighbor.
+In the visualization community, apart from the aforementioned interactive network pruning work \cite{li2020cnnpruner}, the majority of related works on network pruning have focused on the model interpretation problem.
+Wang et al.~\cite{wang2019deepvid} used model distillation techniques to compress the size of the model and combined it with a deep generative model to understand the model's reaction to a sample's neighbor.
 Summit~\cite{hohman2019s} proposed two aggregation techniques (activation and neuron-influence aggregation) to select critical neurons (e.g., 7.5\% weights) to build the attribution graph.
-With their feature visualization, the system tries to show an overview of the network model.
-However, the selected attribute graph is a subnetwork and the accuracy of the model is not verified.
-Liu, et al.~\cite{8802509} designed a visualization system to understand how adversarial examples affect a model's prediction by visualizing the critical subnetwork that preserves the same prediction accuracy of the complete network with these selected samples.
+With its feature visualization, the system tries to show an overview of the network model.
+However, the selected attribute graph is a subnetwork, and the accuracy of the model is not verified.
+Liu et al.~\cite{8802509} designed a visualization system to understand how adversarial examples affect a model's prediction by visualizing the critical subnetwork that preserves the same prediction accuracy of the complete network with these selected samples.
 The critical subnetwork is auto-selected by an optimization process.
-Kahng, et al.~\cite{kahng2017cti} designed a visualization system ACTIVIS, which used for a model's hidden layer activation pattern exploration.
-The system designs an activation matrix which shows the top n-th activation neurons at a time to compare the activation of different samples or different categories input.
+Kahng et al.~\cite{kahng2017cti} designed a visualization system, ACTIVIS that is used for a model's hidden layer activation pattern exploration.
+The system designs an activation matrix that shows the top n-th activation neurons one at a time to compare the activation of different samples or the input of different categories.
 The authors used these most active neurons to select the subnetwork.
-Rather than explaining the prediction or focus rationale behind individual prediction, our study focus on comparing state-of-the-art model pruning methods in the context of model robustness under common corruptions.
+Rather than explaining the prediction or focus rationale behind individual prediction, our study focuses on a global comparison of state-of-the-art model pruning methods in the context of model robustness under common corruptions.